dyte-submissions/dyte-vit-2022-tanish-malekar/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A lot of our microservices are written in Node.js and making sure that the dependencies for these services are up to date can be a bit of a hassle.
+Applications written in Node.js have multiple dependencies and making sure that these dependencies are up to date can be a bit of a hassle.<br />
+dependency-check-update is a CLI tool which helps in comparing the versions of a given package in given github repositories against a given version and returning whether the versions are satisfied or not.
+If not satisfied, the tool can also create Pull Requests updating the versions to the given version. <br/><b><u>Additional Feature:<u/> An option to update the versions of the given package to the latest version available in npm resgistry is also provided.</b>

 <p align="right">(<a href="#top">back to top</a>)</p>